ontodev/robot/docs/template.md

 ### Annotation Property Error

 The annotation property provided could not be resolved.
 Check your template to ensure the provided annotation property is in a correct IRI or CURIE format.
 For legibility, using CURIEs is recommended, but you must ensure that the prefix is defined.

+If you are using a label, make sure that the label is defined either in the template or input ontology.

 ```
 A rdfs:label
 A http://www.w3.org/2000/01/rdf-schema#label